steamerjs/steamer-react/README.md

 git clone https://github.com/SteamerTeam/steamer-react.git -b react-isomorphic
 ```

-If you only needs the latest files with git function, you can add `--depth` option for your command:
+If you only need the latest files with git function, you can add `--depth` option for your command:

 ```
 git clone https://github.com/SteamerTeam/steamer-react.git -b react-isomorphic --depth=1